 The current implementation of the ITU Product Conformity Database only represents information that has been communicated to ITU.
 The ITU secretariat has performed the necessary verification of the submitting entities’ credentials, but has not participated in any aspect of the accreditation of the submitting entities or the testing or certification of the listed products.
 The database is for information purposes only, to be used at the user’s own discretion.
 ITU shall not be held liable or bear any responsibility with regard to the content of the database and its use.
 ITU also reserves the right to reject or remove any submission it deems to be false or invalid.

 Information on entries to the database can be submitted by testing laboratories, conformity assessment bodies (CABs), vendors and others, including non-members of ITU, provided that the product is either:

-- tested by a testing laboratory with ISO/IEC 17025 accreditation; or,
+- tested by a testing laboratory which has an accreditation with ISO/IEC 17025 and at least one ITU-T Recommendation; or,

 - certified to be in conformance with at least one ITU-T Recommendation by a CAB with ISO/IEC 17065 accreditation.

 At this early stage of the database’s implementation, the entry of products is possible through two other channels: the ITU secretariat can enter products into the database if these products were tested in an ITU test event or as part of an ITU conformity testing pilot project.